 Deloitte & Touche and its predecessors have served as external auditors of the Corporation since 1996.
 From time to time, Deloitte & Touche also provides us with consulting and other non-audit services.
-The following table sets forth further information on the fees billed by Deloitte & Touche to BPO for the fiscal years ended December 31, 2007 and 2006:
+The following table sets forth further information on the fees billed or expected to be billed by Deloitte & Touche to BPO Properties for the fiscal years ended December 31, 2008 and 2007: